 Unsecured and unregistered bicycles found on campus are “adopted” by LUPD and brought to the department for safe keeping.
 Owners, who come to LUPD headquarters to report their bikes as stolen, are educated regarding locking their bikes, what types of locks to use, how to secure it and how to obtain a free bike permit/decal along with bike safety tips.

 Rave Guardian is proven, battle tested, and been used in the higher education market for over (6) years.
-The Rave Guardian Campus Safety App transforms mobile phones on your campus into personal safety devices.
-Guardian enhances safety on campus through a virtual safety network of friends, family, and campus safety.
+The Rave Guardian Campus Safety App transforms your mobile phone into personal safety devices.
+Guardian enhances safety on campus through a virtual safety network of friends, family, and campus safety officials.

 Panic Button — direct immediate connection to campus safety with GPS location and personal profile information.

 Tip Texting –enables anonymous crime tip reporting and 2-way communication via SMS or mobile app.